quaesito/breast-cancer-classifier/README.md

 predict class
 ```
-python command.py predict -c config.json path/to/model.h5 dir/with/images/to/be/predicted/
+python command.py predict_class -c config.json path/to/model.h5 dir/with/images/to/be/predicted/
 ```